 |

-KENTUCKY LAKE
+KY LAKE

 The lake is 184 miles long, has 2,380 miles of shoreline and 160,300 surface acres of water at summer water levels -- the largest man-made lake in the eastern US.
 Because the lake is located along a major waterfowl migration route, it supports a wintering population of more than 450,000 waterfowl.
-Kentucky Lake offers excellent fishing for crappie, smallmouth and largemouth bass, bluegill, catfish, stripers and sauger.
+Ky Lake offers excellent fishing for crappie, smallmouth and largemouth bass, bluegill, catfish, stripers and sauger.

 LAKE BARKLEY

 The Cumberland River is dammed at Lake City to make Lake Barkley.
 This dam is just east of the Tennessee River dam that created Kentucky Lake.
 At Grand Rivers the lakes are connected by a canal, forming one of the greatest freshwater recreational complexes in the country.
 The lakes run parallel courses for more than 50 miles with LBL located between them.
-Lake Barkley is more shallow than Kentucky Lake offering a different type of fishing for the same species.
+Lake Barkley is more shallow than Ky Lake offering a different type of fishing for the same species.

 LAND BETWEEN THE LAKES (LBL)